Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Problem formulation

 \begin{remark}[Functions $\Phi_i$ and $F_i$] Although $\Phi_i$ and $F_i$ are functions associated with a node $i$, they are not the same since $\Phi_i$ determines the dynamics of $i$ while $F_i$ is the information obtained through the measurement of $i$.
 Notice that $\Phi_i$ is a function of the outputs of the in-neighbors and is independent of the set of excited nodes $\NN^e$, while $F_i$ is a function of the excitation signals and depends on $\NN^e$. \end{remark}

 In this work, we will analyze the full measurement case where the set of measured nodes $\NN^m$ is given by $\NN^m=V$.
-This setting corresponds to networks where we have access to all the nodes, whose states can generally be measured through an appropriate device like a sensor.
+This setting corresponds to networks where we have access to all the nodes, whose outputs can generally be measured using an appropriate sensing device.
 Our objective is to determine which nodes need to be excited to identify all the node functions $\Phi_i$.
 In this way, our aim is to determine the possibility of identification, and not to derive identification algorithms or study identification methods.
+This is different from the identifiability problem in structural equation models where the setting is probabilistic and the objective is the identifiability of probability distributions \cite{jordan2004graphical}.
 Fig.~\ref{fig:model} presents the framework considered in this work where all the nodes are measured, some nodes are excited and the node functions $\Phi_i$ depend on the outputs of the in-neighbors.